In conjunction with the

 Meritage Resort and Spa

-This seminar is not a lecture; nor is it a discourse among a panel of experts.
-Everyone in attendance is invited to participate actively in the conversation, working together to distill and analyze the meaning of this important document.
-Leading the seminar will be the College’s president, Dr. Michael F. McLean, and its vice president, Dr. Paul J. O’Reilly.
-Dr. McLean and Dr. O’Reilly have collectively spent more than 50 years leading Socratic seminars as members of the Thomas Aquinas College teaching faculty.
-At the College, all classes are taught via the Socratic Method.
+Note: these seminars are not lectures; nor are they discourses among a panel of experts.
+Everyone in attendance is invited to participate actively in the conversations, working together to distill and analyze the meaning of the texts.
+Leading the seminars will be the College’s president, Dr. Michael F. McLean, and its vice president, Dr. Paul J. O’Reilly.
+Dr. McLean and Dr. O’Reilly have collectively spent more than 50 years leading seminars as members of the Thomas Aquinas College teaching faculty.
+At the College, all classes are taught via the Discussion Method.
 The curriculum consists exclusively of the great books of Western civilization, including various Church documents and encyclicals.

 - “Great and fascinating discussion.”

 - “The seminar was excellent.
 Excellent format, excellent discussion.”